Learn everything about getting a company car as a monthly subscription!

 Employers can set their own policy regarding who is eligible for a company car subscription.
 Most companies offer company cars to employees with certain business travel needs and/or senior staff members.
 Salary sacrifice schemes are usually offered to all permanent employees who have passed their probationary period.

 These employees can choose whether to opt into the scheme.
 Remember that a salary sacrifice scheme can’t reduce employee wages to below the minimum wage, so employees on or near the minimum wage threshold may not be eligible.

 Car subscription providers also set driver eligibility criteria, such as age limits, credit checks, and residency rules.
 Check these car subscription requirements with your provider before you sign up.

 A business car subscription benefits your company and your staff.
 They allow businesses to:

-Certain cars — such as electric vehicles — may also need more investment, such as charging points at your workplace.
 However, certain EV subscription providers offer discounts on charge point installation and EV energy tariffs.

 Just like buying a company car, the cost of a business car subscription depends on various factors, including:

 The average cost for a car subscription for a business can be anything from £400 to more than £1,200 for some high-performance cars (or long-range EVs).
 Additional fees may include delivery, usually £100 to £150, and sign-up fees (which depend on the provider).